Pascual Pérez (boxer)

 Pascual Nicolás Pérez (May 4, 1926 – January 22, 1977) was an Argentine flyweight boxer.
 Pérez was born in Tupungato in the Mendoza Province of Argentina, he went on to make history by becoming Argentina's first world boxing champion.

 Pérez usually did poor at the ticket gates in Argentina after he became world champion, forcing him to defend his world title on the road many times and to become known as a world-traveling champion.
 His first international success was a gold medal at the 1948 Summer Olympics in United Kingdom.

-He and Delfo Cabrera were the only two Argentinians to be an Olympic gold medalists in the London Olympics of 1948.
+He and Delfo Cabrera were the only two Argentines to be an Olympic gold medalists in the London Olympics of 1948.
 Perez reigned as World Champion from 1954 to 1960.
 As an amateur he fought 125 bouts.
 Turning professional in 1952, he fought 92 fights (84 wins, 7 losses and 1 draw), in which he won 57 fights by knockout, a record that places him in an elite group of boxers who have won more than 50 fights by knockouts.
 He defended his title against nine contenders in a span of six years.
 He is considered one of the three greatest flyweight boxers in history alongside Miguel Canto and Jimmy Wilde.
 Along with Carlos Monzon, he is considered one of the best fighters ever to box.
 He has been inducted in the International Boxing Hall of Fame.
 In 2004, the American Boxing Confederation posthumously declared him the South American champion.